AI, ChatGPT & the search for information

-It's made a huge impact since launching in late 2022 and is already revolutionising many fields, including the way we search for information.
+It's already revolutionising many fields, including the way we search for information.

 But what exactly is ChatGPT?
 What can it do?
 And what are the problems and limitations?
 Here's our beginner's guide to this new and rapidly evolving technology.
 Scroll down to find useful links and resources, as well as specific information and infographics for students and teachers.